chihsuanwu/google-maps-compose-web/README.md

 [![](https://jitpack.io/v/chihsuanwu/google-maps-compose-web.svg)](https://jitpack.io/#chihsuanwu/google-maps-compose-web)

-A library for using Google Maps in [Compose for Web](https://github.com/JetBrains/compose-jb).
+A library for using Google Maps in [Compose HTML](https://github.com/JetBrains/compose-jb).

 This library is inspired by [Maps Compose for Android](https://github.com/googlemaps/android-maps-compose).